zgyang-hnu/NDNet/README.md

 python infer_citys.py
 this command will make prediction over the val set one by one and save the prediction to the path you specified

+５Compute miou
+We use the code provide by the Cityscape team to compute miou of test;
+The code is locate at 'Cityscape-master/cityscapescripts/evaluation/evalPixelLevelSemanticLabeling.py'
+There are two parameters you need to specify
+line 52 PRED_PATH='the path of saved prediction (gray label)images'
+line 667  groundTruthImgList = glob.glob('/opt/Cityscapes/gtFine_trainvaltest/gtFine/val/*/*_gtFine_labelIds.png'(the path of gt images))